jfq3/RDP---Tutorials/add_xander_hmms.md

 ## Adding Gene Resources to Xander

-The Xander analysis pipeline is preconfigured for the genes rplB, amoA_AOA, AmoA_AOB, nifH, nirK, nirS, norB_cNor, norB_qNor, nosZ, and nosZ_a2.
+The Xander analysis pipeline is preconfigured for the genes rplB, amoA_AOA, AmoA_AOB, nifH, nirK, nirS, norB_cNor, norB_qNor, nosZ,  nosZ_a2 and rplB.
 It is possible, however, to add resource files for other genes by following the process given here.

 First, go the the FunGene page (http://fungene.cme.msu.edu/) and see if your gene of interest has been already been entered.
 If not, you must select seed sequences covering the diversity of your gene.
 It requires some expertise to do this properly.
 Then contact the RDP staff ( http://rdp.cme.msu.edu/misc/contacts.jsp) and request that they add your seed sequences to FunGene.
 FunGene searches for related sequences and updates approximately monthly, so if your gene is not already listed it is important to submit seed sequences as soon as possible.